-The main purpose of this chapter is to assess the costs, returns and profitability of growing Boro Rice.
+The main purpose of this chapter is to assess the costs, returns and profitability of growing boro rice.
 Profitability is a major criterion to make decision for producing any crop at farm level.
 It can be measured based on net return, gross margin and ratio of return to total cost.
 The costs of all items were calculated to identify the total cost of production.
 The returns from the crops have been estimated based on the value of main products and by-products.

-6.2 Profitability of Boro Rice Production
+6.2 Profitability of boro rice production

-6.2.1 Variable Costs
+6.2.1 Variable costs

-6.2.1.1 Cost of Land Preparation
+6.2.1.1 Cost of land preparation

 Land preparation is the most important components in the production process.
-Land preparation included ploughing, laddering and other activities needed to make the soil suitable for Boro Rice cultivation.
-For land preparation in Boro Rice production, no. of tiller was required 2 with Tk.
+Land preparation included ploughing, laddering and other activities needed to make the soil suitable for boro rice cultivation.
+For land preparation in boro rice production, no. of tiller was required 2 times with Tk.
 1645 per tiller.
-Thus, the average land preparation cost of boro production was found to be Tk.
-3146 per hectare, which was 3.64 percent of total cost (Table 6.1).
+Thus, the average land preparation cost of boro rice production was found to be Tk.
+3146 per hectare, which was 3.54 percent of total cost (Table 6.1).

-6.2.1.2 Cost of Hired Labour
+6.2.1.2 Cost of hired human labour

-Human labour cost is one of the major cost components in the production process the quantity of human labour used in Boro Rice production was found to be about 68 man-days per hectare and average price of hired labour was Tk.
-300 per man-day.
+Human labour cost is one of the major cost components in the production process.
+It is one of the most important and largely used inputs for producing boro rice.
+It is generally required for different operations such as land preparation, sowing, weeding, fertilizer and insecticides application, irrigation, harvesting and carrying, threshing, cleaning, drying, storing etc. The quantity of average hired human labour used in boro rice production was found to be about 76 man-days per hectare and average price of human labour was Tk.
+400 per man-day.
 Therefore, the total cost of hired human labour was found to be Tk.
-20100 representing 23.24 percent of total cost (Table 6.1).
+30,400 representing 34.25 percent of total cost (Table 6.1).

-6.2.1.3 Cost of Seed
+6.2.1.3 Cost of seed

 Cost of seed varied widely depending on its quality and availability.
-Per hectare total cost of seed for Boro Rice production were estimated to be Tk.
-4538.70, which constituted 5.25 percent of the total cost (Table 6.1).
+Per hectare total cost of seed for boro rice production were estimated to be Tk.
+4538.00, which constituted 5.11 percent of the total cost (Table 6.1).

-6.2.1.5 Cost of Urea
+6.2.1.4 Cost of urea

 In the study area, farmers used different types of fertilizers.
-On an average, farmers used urea 254 kg per hectare.
+On an average, farmers used urea 262.5 kg per hectare.
 Per hectare cost of urea was Tk.
-4572, which represents 5.29 percent of the total cost (Table 6.1).
+4725.00, which represents 5.32 percent of the total cost (Table 6.1).

-6.2.1.6 Cost of TSP
+6.2.1.5 Cost of TSP

-Among the different kinds of fertilizers used, the rate of application of TSP was128.5 kg per hectare.
+Among the different kinds of fertilizers used, the rate of application of TSP (180.00 kg).
 The average cost of TSP was Tk.
-3212.50 which representing 3.71 percent of the total cost (Table 6.1).
+2700.00 which representing 3.04 percent of the total cost (Table 6.1).

-6.2.1.7 Cost of MoP
+6.2.1.6 Cost of MoP

-The application of MoP per hectare was 114.8 kg.
-Per hectare cost of MoP was Tk.
-1951.60, which represents 2.26 percent of the total cost (Table 6.1).
+The application of MoP per hectare (114.8 kg).
+Per hectare cost of MoP was found Tk.
+1951.60, which represents 2.20 percent of the total cost (Table 6.1).

-6.2.1.8 Cost of Gypsum
+6.2.1.7 Cost of gypsum

-The application of Gypsum per hectare was 45 kg.
-Per hectare cost of Gypsum was Tk.
-540, which represents 0.62 percent of the total cost (Table 6.1).
+Among the different kinds of fertilizers used, the rate of application of Gypsum (112.5 kg).
+The average cost of Gypsum was found Tk.
+1350.00 which representing 1.52 percent of the total cost (Table 6.1).

-6.2.1.9 Cost of Insecticides
+6.2.1.8 Cost of insecticides

 Farmers used different kinds of insecticides to keep their crop free from pests and diseases.
-The average cost of insecticides for Boro Rice production was found to be Tk.
-1995.33 which was 2.31 percent of the total cost (Table 6.1).
+The average cost of insecticides for boro rice production was found to be Tk.
+2298.60 which was 2.59 percent of the total cost (Table 6.1).

-6.2.1.10 Cost of Irrigation
+6.2.1.9 Cost of irrigation